 Rhetorical question.
 Countless times I had heard talks about the benefits of shunning.
 I knew that protesting would be futile.
 I wouldn’t get very far because the entire organization was tuned against dissent.
 Thoughts of simply quitting the religion terrified me.
 I would lose the friendship of Rhonda, Cheryl, and Joyce.
 My life would be altered forever.
 I would have no friends and no one would speak to me.
 My kids would be hurt and disillusioned.
 I would be devastated on so many levels.

-Since I believed this was the only true religion, God expected me to do the “right” thing and obey the elders, who were his representatives on earth.
+Since I believed this was the only true religion, God expected me to do the “right” thing and OBEY the elders, who were his representatives on earth.
 Any disloyalty to the organization was synonymous of disloyalty to God and would certainly come back to haunt me.

 About a week later, I received a package from my mom.
 She always sent me little cute things of sentimental value that I loved receiving from her.
 Hand-crocheted lace doilies, or candy dishes, or Victorian ornaments that she just knew I would love.
 I knew what might be inside, but I dared not open the box.

-This was decision-time!
+Today was decision-time!